kenpratt/learning-js-and-node/README.md

 ## Todo List, Phase 2

-Oh no, my to-dos keep getting deleted every time we run the program!
+Oh no, my to-dos keep getting deleted every time I run the program!
 That's not very useful :(

 **Objective:** Enhance to-do list to actually save the items between runs of the program.